-Washington, D.C.- The District of Columbia Board of Elections (DCBOE) provides the following update on the voter data breach:
+Washington, D.C.- The District of Columbia Board of Elections (DCBOE) provides the following update on the voter data breach that occurred last week:

-- DCBOE continues to work with the Multi-State Information Sharing and Analysis Center (MS-ISAC)'s Computer Incident Response Team (CIRT) on a forensic analysis of the data set. - So far, this analysis has found that the data breach contains fewer than 4,000 voter records. - The records are from August 9, 2019 to January 25, 2022 and contain information from voters who participated in DCBOE's canvass process, which is conducted every oddnumbered year to ensure the voter roll is up-to-date. - Late this afternoon, DCBOE received MS-ISAC's full analysis report and is actively reviewing.
-Once reviewed internally, DCBOE will share what exact voter information was accessed and will contact individuals that are impacted. - DCBOE's website remains down and in maintenance mode.
-However, it remains safe and secure to register to vote online.
-DC residents can also register to vote by using a paper form or in-person at DCBOE offices. - DCBOE will continue to share updates on social media and its website (when available).
-Residents may also email any inquiries to questions@dcboe.org.
+- DCBOE has confirmed that some DC voter information was accessed through a breach of DataNet Systems' web server.
+No internal DCBOE databases or servers were directly compromised. - DCBOE continues to monitor internal databases/servers and conduct network vulnerability scans to ensure the safety of DC voter data. - DCBOE continues to work with the Multi-State Information Sharing and Analysis Center (MS-ISAC)'s Computer Incident Response Team (CIRT) to conduct a forensic analysis of the data set to determine the specific DC voter data that is contained in the records.
+DCBOE will share the full report when it is available. - DCBOE's website remains down and in maintenance mode. - It remains safe and secure to register to vote in the District of Columbia.
+DC residents can still register to vote online, by using a paper form, or in-person at DCBOE offices. - DCBOE will continue to share updates on social media and its website (when available).
+Residents may also email, questions@dcboe.org, with inquiries.